Get a Library Card

 You are responsible for all items borrowed on your card.
 Please inform staff of any address, phone or e-mail changes.
 If your card has been lost or stolen, let us know immediately.

-Through our membership in M.A.I.N.
-(Morris Automated Information Network) and the Open Borrowing program, your Randolph card may be used at other public libraries in Morris, Bergen, Middlesex, Passaic, Sussex and Warren counties.
+Through our membership in Main Library Alliance and the Open Borrowing program, your Randolph card may be used at other public libraries in Morris, Bergen, Middlesex, Passaic, Sussex and Warren counties.

 Non-residents may borrow most Randolph materials with library cards issued by other cooperating public libraries in the same six counties.
-Media items displayed in the new shelving area are loaned only to M.A.I.N. cardholders.
-New DVDs are loaned only to Randolph cardholders.
+Media items displayed in the new shelving area are loaned only to Main Library Alliance cardholders.
+New DVDs and Blu-rays are loaned only to Randolph cardholders.

-- Materials may be renewed in-person or by phone if not requested by another patron.
+- Materials may be renewed in-person, online or by phone if not requested by another patron.
 To verify your identity over the phone, please provide your library card barcode number.

 - You may renew some materials online through My Account.
 Enter your library card barcode number and password in the login screen.